zebrunner/legacy-documentation/docs/guide/test_runs.md

 ![Test History and Screenshots](https://github.com/zebrunner/documentation/blob/master/docs/assets/images/test_history_%20screenshots.gif?raw=true)

-Turn on the video to view the test flow with comments of what is going on right now in the text script.
+Turn on the video to view the test flow with comments of what is going on right now in the test script.
 You can maximize the video to get a better view.

 Under the video player, learn info about the test platform/browser, actual test status, its date and duration.